Framework vs User Control¶

 This document is the canonical strategy contract for StackSats.

-Framework Owns (Non-Negotiable)¶
+Framework (Non-Negotiable)¶

-- Fixed allocation span (global config) between 90 and 1460 days (inclusive).
+- Given a fixed allocation span (global config) between 90 and 1460 days (inclusive).

-- Minimum daily weight is
+- Minimum daily weight must be greater than or equal to

-0.1. - Validation guards (
+- Validation guards (

 NaN/inf/range checks) and final invariants.